-THE ONLY RESOURCE YOU’LL NEED FOR FIGURING OUT WHO TO WRITE WEDDING VOWS
+THE ONLY RESOURCE YOU’LL NEED FOR FIGURING OUT HOW TO WRITE WEDDING VOWS

 You’re here because you need to know how to write wedding vows.
 Well, congratulations, friend, because after reading this blog, you’ll be ready.